Checklist header

 The most prominent difference between the EOR and PEO models is which entity legally employs the people who work for you.

-When you engage with an EOR however, the EOR is the legal employer of anyone you hire through them: employees sign employment contracts with the EOR, not with your business.
-You still determine the employee’s wages and evaluate their performance, but since the EOR is the legal employer, you can work with anyone wherever the EOR has a business registration.
-Many EORs also offer HR services similar to PEOs.
+When you engage with an EOR, however, they become the legal employer of anyone you hire: Employees sign employment contracts with the EOR, not your business.
+You still determine the employees’ wages and evaluate their performance, but the EOR assumes full legal liability for your workers if a legal or compliance mishap occurs.

 Below, we’ll explain how this core difference breaks down and impacts: